From $51K to $68K in 15 Weeks: How Fixing First Hire Relationship Before Breakdown Enabled Growth

 Why metrics matter:

-Before metrics: The hire guessed what success looked like.
-Sometimes right, sometimes wrong.
-Anxiety is high because it is unclear if winning.
+Before metrics, the hire was guessing what success looked like.
+Sometimes they were right, sometimes they were wrong, and anxiety stayed high because they couldn’t tell if they were winning.

-After metrics: The hire knew exactly what the target was.
-Could self-assess.
+After metrics, the hire knew exactly what the target was and could self-assess.
 “Did I hit 8/10?
 Did the client rate 4.5+?
 Was I on time?”
 Anxiety dropped because success became measurable.

-Wednesday result: Hire reported feeling “way less anxious” because now knew what winning looked like.
+By Wednesday, the hire said they felt “way less anxious” because they finally knew what winning looked like.

 Intervention 3: Decision Authority Matrix